Luxury Southeast Asia tour to Vietnam, Cambodia, Laos, Thailand & Myanmar.

 Yangon is the former capital and the largest city of Myanmar.
 Once known as Rangoon (“end of strife”), it was founded in the 11th century starting as a fishing village and was transformed into a commercial and political hub after it was seized by the British in 1852 during the Second Anglo-Burmese War.

-Later today we visit the Shwedagon Pagoda.
+We retreat to the hotel after lunch to avoid intense heat in early afternoon.
+Later today, just before sunset, we arrive at the magnificent Shwedagon Pagoda.
 Situated on a hilltop, the spectacular Buddhist temple thought to be more than 2,500 years old is the city’s most significant landmark.

 Day 24/Sat: Yangon (B)